When I started investing, I thought the best way to get rich was to pick hot individual

 It’s because you will avoid paying a higher percentage of your money in taxes now than in the future.

 While you’re taxed on any matching contributions you receive in this account when you withdraw, it’s still money you wouldn’t have had otherwise.

 Even if you contribute to a Roth 401k at work, the matching funds will go into a traditional 401k account.

 Probably the least talked-about and least well-understood tax optimization method is tax-free growth.
 It’s because all tax-advantaged accounts take advantage of this trait, but a word about why it’s important.

-In your tax-advantaged accounts, you will have some growth in the form of dividends, interest, or even capital gains if you sell some of your investments that increased in value.
+In your tax-advantaged accounts, you will have some growth in the form of

 Normally each of these avenues of investment income is taxed either at income tax rates or capital gains rates.